morgancmartin/app.ly/README.md

 * Leave reviews
 * See nearby restaurants

+### Technological Highlights
+* Ruby on Rails back-end framework
-Data comes from the College Scorecard API.
+* Date comes from the College Scorecard API
+* Interfaces with Yelp's API
+* SQL Queries for search

 ## Developer Team